 Stolze started his Masonic journey in 1992 at Doric Lodge #44 in Chesapeake, Virginia, while stationed in Norfolk, Virginia.
 He is a charter member of Hunters Paradise Lodge #85 in Phoenix and Past Master of Northern Lights Masonic Military Lodge.

-Stolze became a member of El Zaribah Shriners in Phoenix in 2005, and served as Potentate in 2013.
+Stolze became a member of El Zaribah Shriners in Phoenix in 2005 and served as Potentate in 2013.
 He served as Captain of the Temple Guard, Ritual Divan Member, and Founding Director and member of the Shrine Masonic 1st Degree Team.
 Stolze also served as Treasurer of the Western Shrine Association from 2013 to 2015.

-Stolze is an emeritus member of the Board of Governors of Shriners Hospitals for Children — Los Angeles, and served as Treasurer and Chairman of the Human Resources Committee, and Chairman of the Telemedicine/Outreach, Information Technology and Northern Mexico Strategy Committees.
+Stolze is an emeritus member of the Board of Governors of Shriners Hospitals for Children — Los Angeles, and served as Treasurer and Chairman of the Human Resources Committee and Chairman of the Telemedicine/Outreach, Information Technology and Northern Mexico Strategy committees.

 Stolze enlisted in the Navy as a computer technician and was quickly promoted through the ranks to Chief Petty Officer.
 He was selected for Officer Indoctrination School and was commissioned as an Electronics Maintenance Officer.
-After completing more than 25 years in the Navy, he retired as a Lieutenant Commander while serving as the Electronics Maintenance Officer for the Pacific Fleet.
+After more than 25 years in the Navy, he retired as a Lieutenant Commander while serving as the Electronics Maintenance Officer for the Pacific Fleet.

-Stolze received his bachelor’s degree in sociology from Excelsior College, and his master’s in human relations and leadership from the University of Oklahoma.
+Stolze received his bachelor’s degree in Sociology from Excelsior College and his master’s in human relations and leadership from the University of Oklahoma.